thundergnat/SDL2-ttf/README.md

     * $font - Pointer to loaded font.

-    * $character - String containing the character to check for.
+    * Either: $character - String containing the $character to check for.

+    * Or: $ordinal - Integer $ordinal of character.

-  * Returns: The index of the glyph for $character in font, or 0 for an undefined character code.
+  * Returns: The index of the glyph location in the font for $character, or 0 for an undefined character code.
+(Note: returns the font file index, NOT the character ordinal.)

 ### <a name="TTF_GlyphMetrics"></a> `TTF_GlyphMetrics($font, $character)`